MrAnnix/MrAnnix.github.io/_posts/2019-05-07-dat-how-decentralize-web.md

 <figure class="align-center">
   <img src="{{ '/assets/images/blog/dat-how-decentralize-web_dat-url.svg' | absolute_url }}" alt="Dat URL example">
-  <figcaption>Dat URL example.</figcaption>
+  <figcaption>This site Dat URL as an example.</figcaption>
 </figure>

-The [ed25519](https://ed25519.cr.yp.to/ "ed25519: High-speed high-security signatures") public key unique to this Dat, used by the author to create and update data within it.
-The public key enables you to discover other peers who have the data and is also verify that the data was not corrupted or tampered with as it passed through the network.
+The [ed25519](https://ed25519.cr.yp.to/ "ed25519: High-speed high-security signatures") public key unique to this Dat.
+It’s used by me to create and update data within it.
+The public key allows you to discover other peers who have the data and is also verify that the data was not corrupted or tampered with as it passed through the network.

 ## Last-gen Web (Beaker browser)